WSU-cshimizu/ceg4110-group-project-raider-social/deliverables/sdp.md

   - Wednesday: 4:00 PM via Discord - Time all group members are free
   - Weekend as needed - If emergency/unforeseen circumstances occur
 * Meeting Cadence
-  - Twice a week - We feel it is enough time to catch up with everyones progession and address any future hurdles..
+  - Twice a week - We feel it is enough time to catch up with everyones progression and address any future obstacles
   - Lasts about an hour or longer usually

 * Communication mechanism(s) for outside of meetings
   - Discord